 "Nøkk": Shape-shifting water-dweller that lures people to lakes or rivers and drowns them.
 Always male.
 Usually sings too, but is not a siren.

-A reoccurring plot point in the Icelandic sagas where some of the lesser known gods are called by the most people who stumble upon them, highlighting how obscure they are and the knowledge of the men who know better.
+A reoccurring plot point in the Icelandic sagas where some of the lesser known gods are called trolls by people who do not recognize them but can clearly tell they are not human.
+The men that know better are sometimes able to get these gods on their side.

 In Sami mythology, trolls are evil spirit invaders from another realm or basically another name for demons.